John Lamont: Political career

+Parliamentary career

+At the 2017 general election, Lamont was elected to Parliament as MP for Berwickshire, Roxburgh and Selkirk with 53.9% of the vote and a majority of 11,060.
+He was re-elected as MP for Berwickshire, Roxburgh and Selkirk at the 2019 general election with a decreased vote share of 48.4% and a decreased majority of 5,148.

 Lamont was given the role of Parliamentary Private Secretary to the Foreign Office in November 2021.
 He resigned from this position on 6 June 2022 in order to vote against Boris Johnson in the vote of no confidence.
 He was previously critical of Johnson over the parties in Number 10 during lockdown, saying it was "sickening" to read about them.

+Appointed on 26 October 2022, Lamont served as a Parliamentary Under-Secretary at the Scotland Office.

+At the 2024 general election, Lamont was again re-elected, with a decreased vote share of 40.5% and an increased majority of 6,599.
+After the general election, Lamont was appointed as Shadow Secretary of State for Scotland.

+In July 2025, Lamont was appointed as Shadow Deputy Leader of the House of Commons.

 Personal life

-In 2014 he became the first UK politician to complete an Ironman Triathlon and was the fastest MP in the 2018 London Marathon, running to raise funds for MND Scotland and the My Name's Doddie Foundation.
+Lamont lives in Coldstream, Scottish Borders.
+In 2014 he became the first UK politician to complete an Ironman Triathlon and was the fastest MP in the 2018 London Marathon, with a time of 3:38:03, running to raise funds for MND Scotland and the My Name's Doddie Foundation.
 He also ran the 2019 London Marathon, raising money for Marie Curie Daffodil Appeal.